mikkorepolainen/vagrant-github-pages/README.md

 cd <your-repo-path>
 vagrant up
 ```
-When asked to `Enter passphrase for key xxx"`press enter.
+When asked to `Enter passphrase for key xxx` press enter.
 The default password for a vagrant vm is `vagrant`.

 Building the vm takes a while, so I recommend suspending the vm instead of destroying it when done with it: